PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 Power BI Desktop dataset design experience.

 Here's an example of the **Localized Labels** table from the live demo project.
-As you can see it provides localized report labels for all titles, headings and button captions used throughout the report.
+As you can see it provides localized report labels for the report title, visual titles and captions for navigation buttons used throughout the report.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image30.png"